-Fees are calculated monthly, based on the average monthly Account value, and will be deducted by the Platform Provider from the respective Cash Reserve Account as outlined from time to time on the Website and in Appendix 2.
+Fees are calculated monthly, based on the end of month Account value, and will be deducted by the Platform Provider from the respective Cash Reserve Account as outlined from time to time on the Website and in Appendix 2.

 We will also be entitled to charge all taxes, duties or levies to which we or the Platform Provider become liable as a result of acquiring, holding or disposing of any investment or other asset allocated to your KidSave Product.
 We reserve the right to pass on any charges imposed by any third parties incurred by any transfer, Withdrawal or termination.

 Charges will be applied to, and paid from, the Cash Reserve Account for the KidSave Product in which the Assets generated the charge, save that charges relating to Assets held within a KidSave ISA or KidSave JISA may be applied to the KidSave GIA providing a KidSave GIA exists and has sufficient cash to cover the charges.

 Where your account does not hold sufficient cash to pay the fees dues, we or the Platform Provider will be entitled to dispose of investments at our / its discretion and without liability in order to pay the amounts due, or require you to pay us the amounts due.

 If for any reason the value of your investments is insufficient to meet any such fees, charges, expenses or tax payable, you agree to pay us on demand the amount of any such shortfall.